selamgit/Irregular-Grid-for-Local-Otsu-Segmentation/README.md

 First, the non-regular grid is used to set a 3D grid of size RxCx1 cells, where R is the number of horizontal partition, C the number of vertical partition and one partition concerns the full height of tomographic frame compilation.

 Finally, for individual segmentation of tracer particles, it is possible to use each grid cell to increase the contrast of the original raw image and determine its own local threshold level automatically using the Otsu method.
 In another word, the automatic local threshold level and the contrast value is set depending on the brightness of each tracer particles with the corresponding 3D grid cell.
-A final result is shown in fig. 10b and fig. 10c illustrates the poor segmented result after global Otsu segmentation (GOS) method was applied for a given cross-section.
+A final result is shown in fig. 10b for a given cross-section.
 This naturally shows less segmented particles than in the case of the MIP (maximum intensity projection), since all tracer particles are not exactly located in the same plane.
-The performance of the proposed algorithm and sensitivity analysis of applied methods has been discussed in Section 4.5.
 The overall segmentation algorithm is summarized in the flowchart shown in fig.11.

 ```